-Pursuant to the laws and regulations of the ROC and the respective Articles of Incorporation, SMI Taiwan, the Company's largest subsidiary, must make appropriations from annual earnings to non-distributable reserve which could affect the Company's ability to pay cash or stock dividends, if any.
+Under the dividend policy of SMI Taiwan as set forth in the amended Articles, SMI Taiwan, the Company's largest subsidiary, must make appropriations from annual earnings to non-distributable reserve which could affect the Company's ability to pay cash or stock dividends, if any.
 SMI Taiwan subsidiary may only distribute dividends after it has made allowances as determined under ROC GAAP at each year-end for:

-- a.
-Payment of taxes; - b.
+- Payment of taxes; - b.
 Recovery of prior years' deficits, if any; - c.
-10% of remaining balance after deduction for a and b as legal reserve; - d.
-Special reserve based on relevant laws or regulations or 10% of remaining balance for deduction from above a to c as special reserve when necessary; - e.
-Cash or stock bonus to employees at 0.01% of any remaining earnings after the above reserves have been appropriated, based on a resolution of the board of directors.
-If bonus to employees is in the form of stock, the bonus may also be appropriated to employees of subsidiaries under the board of directors' approval;
+10% of remaining balance after deduction for a and b as legal reserve;

+d.
+Special reserve based on relevant laws or regulations or 10% of remaining balance for deduction from above a to c as special reserve when necessary.